fathimakm/web_security_notes/sql_injection.md

     * Error-based sql Injection: Where you force the database to generate an error giving you more information about how things operate at the back end.
     * Union based Sql injection : It's a technique that leverages the union operator to combine the result of two queries into a single one.

+    - the number and order of columns must be the same in all queries, data type must be the same
+    - to determine the column (use ORDER BY, use NULL VALUES)

     `www.test.com/app.php?id=' UNION SELECT username, password FROM users--` we did'n give id so it's emprt
     `output:ac1, passw1, adm1, pass2`